UPDATE: Stay tuned for the Official Launch of the 14th Annual Rubber Band Contest (2021-2022), coming soon to this website!

 Thank you to all of the teachers, parents, and mentors who helped our students along the way.
 And thank you to our judges for their time.

-Thank you to our 2018 Gold sponsor:
+Special thank you to our 2021 Gold sponsor:

-Stay tuned to our website and be sure to sign up for our mailing list to find out about next year’s 11th annual Rubber Band Contest!
+Stay tuned to our website and be sure to sign up for our mailing list to find out about next year’s 14th annual Rubber Band Contest!